 What Do We Know About B2B Cold Calling Success Rates?

 There’s a common belief that B2B cold calling is somehow outdated, irrelevant, or simply not useful.
-However, according to a comprehensive study, at least 27% of sellers are finding success with cold calling, so it’s certainly a lead generation strategy worth exploring.
+However, according to a comprehensive study, at least 27% of sellers are finding cold calling success, so it’s certainly a lead generation strategy worth exploring.
 Here’s a breakdown of what we can say about cold calling success rates and how they might affect your business.

 Who to Contact By Phone